-Finishing towards the bottom of the group for our carpet cleaning tests, the Oreck XL, Bissell Zing Rewind, and the Bissell 9595A all earned a 4 out of 10 for their subpar performance.
-The 9595A and the Zing Rewind did very poorly at collecting rice, with the Oreck performing even worse, leaving plenty of residual rice after multiple passes.
+Finishing towards the bottom of the group for our carpet cleaning tests, the Oreck XL and the Bissell 9595A both earned a 4 out of 10 for their subpar performance.
+The 9595A did very poorly at collecting rice, with the Oreck performing even worse, leaving plenty of residual rice after multiple passes.

 The Eureka Mighty Mite was exceptionally convenient and easy to use.

 Ranking behind carpet cleaning performance, our Ease of Use metric ranked next in terms of importance, accounting for 25% of the final score.
 We compared the noise of each vacuum cleaner, its maximum reach, the ease of cleaning close to edges and under furniture, as well as how each vacuum handled transitioning between different surfaces.
 You can see how each product performed on the following chart.